 In 1984 she received her Bachelor of Music degree in violin performance from the Saint Louis Conservatory of Music, before graduate studies at Southern Illinois University.
 Her teachers included Daniel Majeske, concertmaster of the Cleveland Orchestra, Taras Gabora of the Oberlin Conservatory, and Fryderyk Sadowski of the Saint Louis Conservatory.
 For over ten years she was immersed in pedagogy as part of the teacher training program at SIU Edwardsville, led by John Kendall, a pioneer of the American Suzuki movement.
 Lucia worked with Kendall in several capacities including graduate teacher assessment in teacher training, pedagogy, and performance.

 Lucia became interested in teaching and pedagogy in the 1980s, when her daughter began the violin as a young student of John Kendall, watching firsthand in real time the progression from beginner to advanced violinist.
-She continued this experiential training as her daughter studied with Mimi Zweig throughout the 1990s, during which time she played with the contemporary ensemble Synchronia.
+She continued this experiential training as her daughter studied with Mimi Zweig throughout the 1990s, during which time she played with the St. Louis based contemporary ensemble Synchronia.

 Additionally, Lucia is a longtime arts advocate who served for fifteen years on the Board of Directors for the Saint Louis Symphony Orchestra and chaired its education committee.
 She also served for ten years on the Board of the Saint Louis Conservatory and Schools for the Arts.
 Lucia is a published poet and author of the book Blond Boy.